richeyward/richeyward.github.io/content/posts/digitron/turing-complete/01-basic-logic/index.md

 ## XNOR Gate

 The final component in the basic logic section is the `XNOR` gate, which is simply the negated output of an XOR gate.
 Completing this unlocks the `XNOR` gate.
+Like when an `XOR` outputs when two inputs are different, this just does the opposite.

 ![XNOR Diagram](<14-xnor_diagram.png>)

 ---
 ## Conclusion

 This section of TC builds on much of what we learned from MHRD.
 With the foundational gates and logic complete, we're now ready to dive into more complex challenges.